Bloodborne Pathogens

 Introduction

 People who work in a healthcare setting are at increased risk of exposure to infectious diseases.
 The U.S. Centers for Disease Control and Prevention (CDC) estimates that about 5.6 million healthcare workers are at increased risk of occupational exposure to bloodborne pathogens [8].
 Thus, healthcare professionals should be knowledgeable about the types of bloodborne pathogens and avenues of transmission.
-Additionally, they should be aware of prevention and safety strategies related to reducing disease transmission.
-This course aims to equip learners with knowledge related to bloodborne pathogens, transmission, and prevention strategies.
+Additionally, they should be aware of prevention and safety strategies for reducing disease transmission.
+This course aims to teach learners about bloodborne pathogens, transmission, and prevention strategies.

 What are Bloodborne Pathogens?